Can My Employer Fire Me If I’m Not Vaccinated?

 If you feel like you’ve been discriminated against because of your vaccine status, you can file a complaint with the Equal Employment Opportunity Commission (EEOC).
 The EEOC is a government agency that protects employees from discrimination in the workplace.
 They will investigate your complaint and help you get the justice you deserve.

 4. Talk to a Workplace Retaliation Attorney

 If you want more help or guidance on what to do if you’re getting discriminated against because of your vaccine status, talk to an employment lawyer.
 They can help you understand your rights and guide you through the state and federal law and the legal process involved.

 As an employee, it’s important to know your rights when it comes to vaccines.
 With the current state of vaccine law, you have some protections against discrimination.

 If you feel like you’re being discriminated against, talk to your employer, get a medical exemption, or file a formal complaint with the EEOC.
 You can also talk to a lawyer for more help and guidance on how to prove discrimination retaliation claims.

 Get Legal Help from Levine and Blit Today!

 If you have more questions about employment law or want to know your rights, a retaliation attorney at Levine and Blit can help.
 Our team of experienced employment discrimination lawyers can answer your questions and help you understand your options.
-Contact us today at (212) 967-3000 for a free consultation.
+Contact us today at (212) 967-3000 for a Free Case Evaluation.
 We’re here to help!